 About the Course: Smoke Reading in Virtual Reality

 Working with Vector Solutions, Pasco County Fire Rescue (Fla.) helped close a city block in downtown Dade City, Florida and were filmed with a Gear 360 camera.
-In the video, Pasco County addresses a call for a two-story building fire and engage the learner through each step of the process.
+In the video, Pasco County addresses a call for a two-story building fire and engages the learner through each step of the process.

 Throughout this modernized course, individuals are prompted to select choices that impact the scenario; from the scene size-up to smoke reading to ventilation.
 Depending on the individual’s decisions, different outcomes ensue – allowing them to understand the effectiveness of their strategies.